Appraisals play an important

 Business Appraisal and Your Estate Plan

-Business valuations of privately held businesses interests are essential for estate planning, gifting, estate settlement and Internal Revenue Service (IRS) reporting of estate or gift transactions.
+An estate planning business valuation for privately held businesses is essential when considering gifting, estate settlement and Internal Revenue Service (IRS) reporting of an estate or gift transactions.

 - Family limited partnership and limited liability companies, including entities holding real estate, marketable securities, or closely held common stock

 - Gifting of closely held stock and partnership/LLC interests

 - Creation of non-voting stock for gifting purposes